 - This can be bought for a reasonable price in Norway, but you should bring something to use for the first nights.

-- Kitchen cutlery is not included in the student housing, but previous student often leave behind cutlery they do not want to bring back home.
-We recommend that you wait to buy equipment until you have moved in to your room.
+- Kitchen cutlery is not included in the student housing, but previous students often leave behind cutlery they do not want to bring back home.
+We recommend that you wait to buy equipment until you have moved in to your room.'